survive-the-century/survive-the-century/book/text/frontmatter_nope-1.md

 ---
 # This page is for PDF only
 title: "Nope 1"
-style: frontmatter
 ---

 Oooh, we’ve got a rebel over here.
+{:.leader-sentence}

 You COULD try just flipping through this like a normal boring book, but we can’t promise that some of these pages won't be poisoned.